EpiDoge/Games/README.md

--This is just a place where I put my games here
+-This is just a place where I put my simple games here -I will add more in the future
+-Enjoy playing them i guess